tino926/my_small_tools/bookmarklet/doi-unlocker/README.md

-# 📚 DOI Helper Bookmarklet
+# DOI Helper - Your Speedy Paper Access Pal!

-This is a browser bookmarklet that extracts DOI (Digital Object Identifier) values from the current webpage and opens them using one of the following services:
+Hey research warriors!
+DOI Helper is a super handy bookmarklet that sniffs out those Digital Object Identifiers (DOIs) on whatever page you're on.
+Then, it zaps you straight to one of these awesome services to (hopefully!) unlock that
+paper:

-- 🧪 Sci-Hub
+- Sci-Hub
-- 📘 LibGen SciMag
+- LibGen SciMag
-- 🔗 Official DOI resolver (doi.org)
+- Official DOI resolver (doi.org)

 ---

-## 🚀 How to Use
+## Getting Started

+It's a piece of cake to get this bookmarklet up and running:

-1. Copy the entire line from `bookmarklet.min.js`.
+1. **Copy the Code:** Grab the entire line of code from `bookmarklet.min.js`.
-2. Create a new browser bookmark.
+2. **Make a Bookmark:** Create a new bookmark in your favorite browser.
-3. Paste the copied code into the URL field of the bookmark.
+3. **Paste the Code:** In the bookmark's URL (or Address) field, paste the code you copied.
-4. Navigate to a page containing a DOI (e.g. academic publisher sites).
+4. **Find a DOI:** Head over to a webpage that has a DOI on it (like an academic publisher's site).
-5. Click the bookmarklet.
+5. **Click It!** Click your new bookmarklet.

-You'll be prompted to:
+You'll then get a couple of quick questions:

-- Select a DOI (if multiple are detected).
+- Which DOI d'you want (if it spots more than one).
-- Choose a source to open the paper.
+- Which service should open it?

 ---

-## 🔍 What It Does
+## So, How Does It Do That?

-The script scans the current page for DOI values by:
+This little script is pretty smart about finding DOIs.
+It looks in a few places:

-- Reading `<meta>` tags (e.g. `citation_doi`)
+- Checks out `<meta>` tags (you know, the `citation_doi` kind).
-- Searching the page body text
+- Scans the main text of the page for DOI patterns.
-- Checking anchor (`<a>`) tag URLs

-It removes duplicates and prompts you to select from the found DOIs, then opens the selected DOI with your chosen source.
+- Looks at the URLs in links (`<a>` tags) just in case a DOI is hiding there.

+Once it finds them, it gets rid of any duplicates, shows you the list, and then whisks you away to your chosen service with the DOI you picked.

 ---

-## 🛠 Development
+## Want to Tinker?

-The full readable source is available in `bookmarklet.js`.
+The full, more readable source code is right there in `bookmarklet.js` if you're curious or want to play around.

-You can customize it by:
+Here are a few ideas for making it your own:

-- Adding more Sci-Hub mirrors
+- Add more Sci-Hub mirrors if you know some good ones.
-- Skipping prompts and automating the source selection
+- Skip the pop-up questions and make it automatically pick your go-to service.
-- Replacing `prompt()` with custom UI elements
+- Swap out the standard `prompt()` boxes for a fancier custom UI.

 ---

-## ⚠ Legal & Ethical Notice
+## A Quick Heads-Up (The Important Bit)

-This tool is intended for educational and personal use only.
+This tool is meant for your personal educational use and research kicks.

-Accessing paywalled content without proper authorization may violate local laws or institutional policies.
-Users are responsible for ensuring their actions comply with applicable regulations.
+Just a friendly reminder: accessing paywalled content without the green light from the owners might go against local laws or your institution's policies.
+You're the captain of your ship, so please make sure your actions are all above board.

 ---

-## 📄 License
+## License

-MIT License — you are free to use, modify, and share this code.
+This baby is open source under the MIT License.
+So go ahead – use it, tweak it, share it.
+Go wild (responsibly, of course)!